 Network Engineering, Certificate of Specialization

-Network Engineering Certificate of Proficiency is a skill-oriented program that prepares students to design, implement, troubleshoot, maintain, and secure enterprise network infrastructure.
+Network Engineering Certificate of Specialization is a skill-oriented program that prepares students to design, implement, troubleshoot, maintain, and secure enterprise network infrastructure.
 It starts with the foundation principles of local and wide-area, multi-segmented networks, and then covers a wide range of skills associated with all aspects of enterprise level networks for business.
 The design and implementation skills developed include those required for network and application servers, desktop hosts, infrastructure cabling and connection devices such as switches and routers (including wireless), security appliances and virtualization of resources for performance optimization.
 The courses in the program provide a combination of online, distance learning and intensive, classroom-based, hands-on skills development.
 The demonstration of hands-on skills is critical to employers.
 Students completing the program are prepared for a variety of industry certification exams as well as entry-level employment technical interviews.

 Interested in this program?
 Start the enrollment process by visiting the Apply to STLCC page.